-A GIS based hydrological model, ArcSWAT (the Soil and Water Assessment Tool), was used to assess the hydrological processes and yields for the Velchal watershed, for scenarios with and without biofuel plantations.
-Since ArcSWAT does not differentiate between transpiration and soil evaporation, a one dimensional, Richards' based model, HYDRUS1D, was used to estimate root water uptake under Jatropha cultivation using data from the ICRISAT BL3 watershed.
-Fig. 4 shows a flow diagram of the adopted modeling methodology.
-ArcSWAT divides rainfall into different hydrological components based on topography, soil and management practices.
+A GIS-based hydrological model, ArcSWAT (the Soil and Water Assessment Tool), was used to assess the hydrological processes and yields for the Velchal watershed, for scenarios with and without biofuel plantations.
+Since ArcSWAT does not differentiate between transpiration and soil evaporation, a one-dimensional, Richards' based model, HYDRUS1D, was used to estimate root water uptake under Jatropha cultivation using data from the ICRISAT BL3 field.
+Figure 4 shows a flow diagram of the adopted modeling methodology.
+ArcSWAT divides rainfall into different hydrological components based on topography, soil, and management practices.
 Therefore, the ArcSWAT simulation of the Velchal watershed area results in a partitioning of rainwater at the soil surface between runoff and infiltration.

-To further analyse the division between transpiration and evaporation, the HYDRUS1D model is used.
+To further analyze the division between transpiration and evaporation, the HYDRUS1D model is used.
 First, HYDRUS1D was parameterized and calibrated using soil and crop data from the ICRISAT field experimental station.
 Secondly, the soil properties were changed to represent the Velchal watershed, but without changing the crop water uptake parameterization.
-The amount of infiltrated water from the ArcSWAT simulation was then used as input to the HYDRUS1D model, and HYDRUS1D then computed soil evaporation, transpiration and deep percolation for the Velchal watershed.
-Both ArcSWAT and HYDRUS1D assume a second water partitioning point in the soil between deep percolation to lower soil layers and evaporative flows.
-This could potentially cause inconsistencies if the estimates of the water partitioning from the two models of the Velchal watershed differed substantially.
-It was however found that the difference between the models was less than 10%, and the approach combining the two models was therefore considered as giving a sufficiently accurate representation of the Velchal watershed.
+The amount of infiltrated water from the ArcSWAT simulation was then used as input to the HYDRUS1D model, and HYDRUS1D then computed soil evaporation, transpiration and deep percolation for the